cloudflare/cloudflare-docs/content/zaraz/get-started/create-variables.md

 # Create a variable

 Variables are reusable blocks of information.
-They allow you to have one source of data you can reuse across tools and triggers in the dashboard.
+They allow you to have one source of data you can reuse across tools and triggers in the Zaraz dashboard.
 You can then update this data in a single place.

 For example, instead of typing a specific user ID in multiple fields, you can create a variable with that information instead.
 If there is a change and you have to update the user ID, you just need to update the variable and the change will be reflected across the dashboard.

 Worker Variables are a special type of variable that generates value dynamically.
 Learn more about Worker Variables [here](/zaraz/advanced/worker-variables/).

+{{<Aside type="note" header="Note">}}

+Currently variables in Zaraz can only be used on the Zaraz dashboard.

+{{</Aside>}}

 ## Create a new variable